siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 - continuity forbids assigning the difference to primitive sinks or sources,
 - where two constructive inflows recover as one local positive branch, continuity forces compression of the same total content,
-- that constructive one-branch recovery doubles the mean density,
+- that constructive one-branch recovery doubles the mean energy density,
-- spatially varying phase produces nodes where the density vanishes and antinodes where it reappears more densely,
+- spatially varying phase produces nodes where the energy density vanishes and antinodes where it reappears more densely,
 - a dark branch has no positive flux channel; recovery is read only where the continuing pattern has $\mathbf S>0$,